laurnidev/rustentia/README.md

 git clone https://github.com/laurnidev/rustentia
 ```
 If you installed with cargo the executable will be in .cargo/bin.
-.cargo/bin must either be in your PATH or you can run the program with
+which must either be in your PATH or you can run the program with

 ```bash
 cd ~/.cargo/bin